 5. Build small bathroom storage into unused space

-One of the best ways to maximise the storage potential of a small bathroom is to use the otherwise ignored space beneath existing bathroom fittings for storage.
+One of the best ways to maximise the potential of small bathroom storage is to use the otherwise ignored space beneath existing bathroom fittings for storage.
 A storage unit beneath a basin, however compact, is the perfect spot.
 Want an extra space-enhancing tip for free?
 Wall-hung furniture makes small spaces look bigger.

 6. Accessorise with smart storage baskets